-Jam packed with shaved dark chocolate and topped with flaky sea salt these vegan double chocolate chip cookies are chewy, gooey and totally decadent.
+Jam packed with shaved dark chocolate and topped with flaky sea salt these vegan chocolate cookies are chewy, gooey and totally decadent.

 I’ve never been a huge cookie person.